abe-winter/module-example-cpp/README.md

 ## Troubleshooting

 > [!NOTE]
-> Ensure you have `viam-server` installed on the machine you are using as your robot.
+> Ensure you have `viam-server` installed on the machine you have connected to Viam.

 ### Library Paths